web

 When Katya resigned from her job, she was owed 2 weeks’ annual leave.

-The payment for her annual leave on termination included the 17.5% annual leave loading, because it was higher than the weekend penalties she would have received if she worked for the 2 weeks.
+The pay for her unused annual leave included the 17.5% annual leave loading, because it was higher than the weekend penalties she would have received if she’d worked for the 2 weeks.

 What to do next